 Although Edmonton is Alberta’s capital city, Calgary is larger in size.
-As per the Economist Intelligence Unit in 2022, Calgary has ranked higher than Edmonton as one of the top 5 most liveable cities worldwide.
+As per the Economist Intelligence Unit, Calgary has ranked higher than Edmonton as one of the top 10 most livable cities worldwide.
 But determining which city is better ultimately depends on your personal preferences.

 What is Edmonton known for?

-Edmonton is known for having the largest shopping mall in North America.
-Edmonton is also known for its festivals, sunny skies, and abundance of urban green space.
+Edmonton is known for having the largest mall in North America.
+Edmonton is also known for its festivals, sunny weather, and abundance of urban green space.
 With one of the highest wages and lowest taxes in Canada, Edmonton offers some of the top quality of life in the country.

 What is Calgary known for?